NitinShelke/NitinShelke/README.md

 Hi,Myself Nitin Shelke.
-I am working at Clover infotech Mumbai as a technical consultant for YES Bank since August 2020.
+I am working at Tata technologies Mumbai as a Data scientit since March 2022.

-I am a aspiring data science enthusiast.
+I have worked on various ML use cases like regression, classification, time series forecasting, Nlp.

-I am workiing on various ML projects.
-You can go through the work i have done.
-Hope this will be helpful for you.
+Please check out my repositories for the details.